Campus Technologies

 Getting Started with Canvas

-Learn more about Canvas and it's many tools for content sharing, student engagement, and assessment by consulting the following resources.
+Learn more about Canvas and it's many tools for content delivery, student engagement, and assessment by consulting the following resources.

-- Instructor Getting Started Resources – This is the comprehensive resource for faculty with step-by-step documentation for all Canvas tools used for content delivery, assessessment, and engagement.
+• Instructor Getting Started Resources – This is the comprehensive resource for faculty with step-by-step documentation for all Canvas tools.

-- Student Getting Started Resources - This comprehensive resource is for students who may be new to using Canvas and it may be helpful to share this with students.
+• Student Getting Started Resources - This comprehensive resource is for students who may be new to Canvas.

-- See our Collaborative Course Development Toolkit for guidance on course development in Canvas.
+• See CETL's Collaborative Course Development Toolkit for recommendations on course development in Canvas.

 Additional tools in Canvas